michaeljfriedman/COS418/raft/src/raft/design.md

     - If new term > my term:
       - Update my term to new term
       - Reset who I voted for
-    - Ack to caller if relevant
+    - Ack to caller
-    - Start timer for election
   - Wait for signals:
+    - Reset Election Timer: Reset election timer and continue waiting for signals
     - Election Timeout: Transition to Candidate
     - Convert To Follower: Repeat from beginning, passing the new term

 - Candidate
   - Do:
-    - Set state to Candidate, inc term, vote for self
+    - Set state to Candidate, inc term, vote for self, reset election timer
     - Send RequestVote to all other servers
       - In bg, receive replies and tally up votes.
 When you get majority, Send Win signal, or if you get a reply with term > my term, send Convert To Follower signal (new term = reply term)
-    - Start timer for election timeout
   - Wait for signals:
     - Win: Transition to Leader
     - Convert To Follower: Transition to Follower, passing the new term